Making gas permeable

 My doctor told me about scleral lenses because my eyes are so dry.
 Before getting these lenses I couldn’t even go outside because the air and wind hurt my eyes so bad.
 Now I can go to ball games and be outside and the wind doesn’t even bother me.
 My doctors even say that the surface of my eye is mostly healed because I wear them.
 The contacts have changed my life.

-Geneva Collins
+Geneva C.

 Filamentary Keratitis